fieldtrip/website/example/nirs_layout.md

 ---
 title: Creating a layout for plotting NIRS optodes and channels
+category: example
-tags: [example, nirs, layout, plotting]
+tags: [nirs, layout, plotting]
 ---

 # Creating a layout for plotting NIRS optodes and channels